Stanley William Hayter: Paris

 Hayter continued to develop painting alongside printmaking.
 His interest in automatism led him to associate with the Surrealists, and in the United States, he was an innovator in the Abstract Expressionism movement.
 His legacy in printmaking, which came to dominate its instruction in the American academy, included vigorous opposition to preparatory drawings and retroussage or hand-wiping with whiting, and endorsement of strong plate tone and improvisation.

-In 2005, the Tate Archive acquired Hayter's papers.
+In 2005, the Tate Archive acquired a number of Hayter's papers.

 Personal life

 Hayter was married three times: to Edith Fletcher (dissolved 1929), to American sculptor Helen Phillips (dissolved 1971), and to Désirée Moorhead, with whom he lived in Paris at the time of his death in 1988.
 He had three sons: Patrick (who died young) from his first marriage, and Augy and Julian Hayter from his second marriage to Helen Phillips.
 Augy, an actor, writer and translator, died in 2004.
 Julian, a composer, musician and photographer, died in 2007.